 FAQ

-When does relapsing remitting MS become secondary progressive?
+When does relapsing-remitting MS become secondary progressive?

-What are common secondary progressive MS symptoms?
+Common secondary progressive MS symptoms

 Is secondary progressive MS end-stage?